 Fricker, Girot, and Munkel, “How to Teach ‘New Tools’ in Landscape Architecture in the Digital Overload,” 31.↩

-Robert Zehner et al., “Optimising Studio Outcomes,” in Connected - Nd International Conference on Design Education (Sydney: The University of New South Wales, 2010), 2.↩
+Robert Zehner et al., “Optimising Studio Outcomes,” in ConnectED 2010 - 2nd International Conference on Design Education (presented at the International Conference on Design Education, New South Wales, Australia: Connected, 2010), 2.↩

 Fricker, Girot, and Munkel, “How to Teach ‘New Tools’ in Landscape Architecture in the Digital Overload,” 548.↩

-Jörg Rekittke and Philip Paar, “Wheeling a Trojan Horse to Teach MLA Students Geoinformation Methods,” in Digital Landscape Architecture Dla (Bernburg; Dessau, Germany, 2012), 39.↩
+Jörg Rekittke and Philip Paar, “Wheeling a Trojan Horse to Teach MLA Students Geoinformation Methods,” in Digital Landscape Architecture DLA, 2012, 39.↩

 The site and plugin are currently in a public beta phase with new content being rolled out over the course of 2018.↩